ODTOE for Engineers: Coherence as a Design Principle

 Why your monitoring is incomplete

 Most monitoring dashboards measure throughput, latency, error rate, and resource utilization.
-In ODTOE terms, these mostly measure σ (noise) and Λ (data quality from upstream).
+In ODTOE terms, these mostly measure σ (internal contradiction) and Λ (empirical reinforcement from upstream).
 F is partially captured by integration tests.
-E — internal coherence between components — is almost never directly measured, and that is why outages are often "we don't know what happened, everything was green."
+E — emotional coherence between components — is almost never directly measured, and that is why outages are often "we don't know what happened, everything was green."

 The fix is to add explicit coherence telemetry: for each pair of subsystems that ought to agree, measure the divergence between what they think the state is.
 When divergence spikes, E is collapsing — even if F, σ, and Λ all look fine.